top of page

 HYSKY Society today announced the launch of a new executive short course, H2 Aviation Policy & Power: How Innovation Becomes Federal Priority, running April 7–April 23, 2026.

-As outlined in the official course overview H2 Aviation Policy & Power, the program is the first comprehensive offering dedicated specifically to federal policy strategy for hydrogen aviation.
-The three-week course (six live sessions, 12 total hours) is designed for industry leaders, regulators, and innovators working to scale zero-carbon flight in the United States.
+As outlined in the official course overview H2 Aviation Policy & Power, this program is the first comprehensive offering dedicated specifically to federal policy strategy for hydrogen aviation.
+The three-week course consists of six live sessions totaling 12 hours.
+It is designed for industry leaders, regulators, and innovators who are working to scale zero-carbon flight in the United States.

 Hydrogen aviation is advancing technically across aircraft development, propulsion systems, and infrastructure planning.
-But engineering alone will not determine the pace of deployment.
-Federal appropriations, agency priorities, regulatory coordination, and bipartisan positioning will shape whether hydrogen aviation becomes a national priority — or remains on the margins.
+However, engineering alone will not determine the pace of deployment.
+Federal appropriations, agency priorities, regulatory coordination, and bipartisan positioning will shape whether hydrogen aviation becomes a national priority or remains on the margins.

 Participants in the H2 Aviation Policy & Power course will gain clarity on:

-The program is designed not only for executives who wish to engage directly in policy efforts, but also for leaders who must make informed decisions about signing letters, joining coalitions, supporting federal initiatives, or allocating company resources.
+This program is designed not only for executives who wish to engage directly in policy efforts but also for leaders who must make informed decisions about signing letters, joining coalitions, supporting federal initiatives, or allocating company resources.

 “Hydrogen aviation will not scale on engineering alone,” said Danielle McLean, Founder and CEO of HYSKY Society.
 “It requires federal alignment, funding architecture, regulatory coordination, and durable bipartisan strategy.
 This course gives leaders the literacy to navigate that system responsibly and effectively.”